Accessibility 2011: Escape

 $3000

-The Monument: A working public water fountain at the Dallas County Records Building triggers a projection of digitally-altered newsreel footage of 1960s civil rights protests under the remains of a Jim Crow White Only sign that was rediscovered in 2003.
-Visitors to the building unknowingly initiate this meditation on history, heroism, civic duty and social change as they attempt to drink from the fountain.
-Upon activation, the water flow is suspended for the duration of a 15-second video, allowing one to drink only after it ends.
+The Monument: A working public water fountain at the Dallas County Records Building triggered a projection of digitally-altered newsreel footage of 1960s civil rights protests under the remains of a Jim Crow “White Only” sign that was rediscovered in 2003.
+Visitors to the building unknowingly initiated this meditation on history, heroism, civic duty and social change as they attempted to drink from the fountain.
+Upon activation, the water flow was suspended for the duration of a 15-second video, allowing one to drink only after it ended.

-The monument will be accessible to the public during normal operating hours of The Dallas County Records Building, Monday through Friday
+hours of The Dallas County Records Building, Monday through

 The Ghana Thinktank